Carl Grimes: Comic book series

-When Rick decides to attack a group of survivors known as the Saviors, they retaliate by killing Glenn Rhee.
+When Rick decides to attack a group of enemy survivors known as the Saviors, they retaliate by killing Glenn Rhee.
 Rick decides to create the illusion of falling in line with their leader, Negan, but is actually trying to find more information about the group when Carl decides to sneak into one of the Saviors' vans and launch an assault on them, ending with him as Negan's new "guest".
 Negan takes a liking to Carl, although the feeling is not mutual.
 Not long after, Carl is returned to Rick unharmed.
 He accompanies Rick to "The Kingdom", a neighboring settlement led by Ezekiel.
 There, they plan to go to war with the Saviors.
 Carl stays back in the Safe Zone while Rick ventures out to Negan's stronghold for war.

 After the roughly four-year time gap, Carl decides that he wants to leave the Safe Zone to journey to The Hilltop and start an apprenticeship with Earl Sutton, the blacksmith.
 Shortly after arriving there, two boys attack him and Sophia, and Carl fights back with a shovel, nearly killing them.
+He is temporarily held in a cell where he bonds with Lydia, a survivor from a rival group, the Whisperers.
+After being let out Carl convinces Maggie to let Lydia out under his watch and they bond further; eventually, Lydia seduces him and they make love.
+Though Carl and Lydia grow even closer after this Lydia's mother "Alpha" arrives at the Hilltop's gates demanding Lydia back or she will attack and Maggie is forced to hand her over, a decision that enrages Carl.
+Later when Sophia goes to check on Carl he is missing and is revealed to have sneaked out after Lydia.

 In the final comic, Carl is an adult and married to Sophia.
 After killing a wandering walker belonging to Maggie Greene's son Hershel, he faces criminal charges in a society where the threat of zombies is largely ignored and forgotten, but he is cleared of all charges with Michonne being his judge.
 He is last seen telling his daughter, Andrea Grimes, the story of his father, Rick, and how his efforts paved the way for a safer world for everyone.